 - How quickly does the Help Desk respond to calls?

-- Is the Help Desk based locally with local service representatives?
+- Is the Help Desk based locally with service representatives?

-Understand that when your employees have issues with their desktops, laptops, or tablets, immediate responsiveness from knowledgeable and patient representatives is going to make a big difference — working with an IT Service Provider whose Help Desk can provide the above makes the day-to-day pain points more tolerable and less time consuming.
+Understand that when your employees have issues with their desktops, laptops, or tablets, immediate responsiveness from knowledgeable and patient representatives is going to make a big difference — working with an IT Services Provider whose Help Desk can provide the above makes the day-to-day pain points more tolerable and gets staff back to business quickly.

 When servers go down, or your business experiences a data breach, how would the potential IT Service Provider respond?
 Do they have solutions in place to: